 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Fund will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 Investment securities are exposed to custodial credit risk if the securities are uninsured, are not registered in the name of the Fund, and are held by either the counterparty or the counterparty's trust department or agent but not in the Fund's name.
-All of the Fund's investments in Certificates of Deposits of \$41,000,000 and \$16,000,000 as of June 30, 2023 and 2022 were held by either the counterparty or counterparty's trust department or agent, but not in the Fund's name.
+All of the Fund's investments in Certificates of Deposits of \$0 and \$41,000,000 as of June 30, 2024 and 2023 was held by either the counterparty or counterparty's trust department or agent, but not in the Fund's name.